Parliamentary.ai

 Overview

-This bill introduces a new statutory right to neonatal care leave and pay for employees caring for a child receiving neonatal care.
-This entitlement aims to support parents and carers during a challenging time, ensuring they can take time off work without financial penalty.
+This bill introduces new statutory rights to neonatal care leave and pay for employees caring for a child receiving neonatal care.
+This aims to support parents facing the challenges of neonatal care by providing them with paid time off work.

 Description